mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-05-05-net-core-web-api-exceptions-and-logger.md

 {: .space }
 ## Coming Up Next…

-In Part 3, we’ll start working on **authentication** and **authorization**.
+In Part 3, we’ll introduce a project structure with service and repository layers, and use dependency injection to organize your business logic.
-We’ll set up secure login, protect endpoints, and manage user roles and permissions properly.

 Stay tuned!